pl3onasm/CLRS/algorithms/theory/recurrences/akra-bazzi.md

 <br/>

 The Akra-Bazzi method is a powerful technique for solving a class of divide-and-conquer recurrences that are more general than those typically handled by the Master Theorem.
-It is particularly useful for recurrences that take the following form for $ n > n_0$:
+It is particularly useful for recurrences that take the following form for $n > n_0$:

 $$
 \color{saddlebrown}\boxed{\color{rosybrown}\space T(n) = f(n) + \sum_{i=1}^{k} a_i T(\frac{n}{b_i} + h_i(n)) \space}